- Solicitors For Business

 Lay-offs and short-time work are temporary solutions to the issue of no or less work.
 Laying off employees means that the employer provides employees with no work and no pay for a period while retaining them as employees.

 Short-time working means providing employees with less work and less pay for a period while retaining them as employees.
 The employer has no general duty to provide work but it has a duty to pay wages.
 This is only possible where there is an existing express contractual right to do so.
 There may exist an implied contractual provision but this would apply in exceptionally limited circumstances.

 Additionally, during this period employers may need to make ‘guarantee payments’.
 These are set by statute and are currently set to a maximum of £29 a day for 5 days in any 3-month period.

 An employee may be entitled to a statutory guarantee payment (SGP) for up to 5 “workless days” in a three-month period.

 A “workless day” is a day during any part of which the employee would normally be required to work in accordance with their contract when the employee is not provided with work by their employer because of either of the following:

 - There is a reduction in the requirements of the employer’s business for work of the kind which the employee is employed to do.

-- There is any other occurrence which affects the normal working of the business in relation to this type of work.
+- There is any other occurrence that affects the normal working of the business in relation to this type of work.

-The employee does not need to be on “lay-off” or “short-time working” to receive a SGP.
+The employee does not need to be on “lay-off” or “short-time working” to receive an SGP.

 This needs to be only for a reasonable time.
 Where employees have been laid off or kept on short-time working for an unreasonably long period without pay and there is no genuine prospect of an upturn in work, they could claim redundancy or constructive dismissal.

-Where an employee is temporarily laid off they can of course choose to take paid holiday instead, and must be paid at the appropriate rate.
+Where an employee is temporarily laid off they can, of course, choose to take a paid holiday instead, and must be paid at the appropriate rate.